-Tokyo has an amazing collection of Temples & Shrines, located all over the city.
-There are many Temples & Shrines that have a history going back thousands of years.
-These Temples & Shrines in Tokyo are very important to Japanese people, who will visit them to pray with the hope of achieving good luck with a personal issue, such as business, relationships or marriage, education, sickness and health, and other matters.
-Here is a list of The Best Shrines & Temples in Tokyo.
+Tokyo has an amazing collection of Shrines & Temples, located all over the city.
+There are many Shrines & Temples that have a history going back thousands of years.
+These Shrines & Temples in Tokyo are very important to Japanese people, who will visit them to pray with the hope of achieving good luck with a personal issue, such as business, relationships or marriage, education, sickness and health, and other matters.
+Here is a list of Tokyo Area Shrines & Temples.

 Meiji Jingu Shrine was originally constructed and dedicated to Emperor Meiji and the Empress Shoken in 1920.
 Unfortunately, it was destroyed during the war and the present compound was rebuilt in 1958.
 Meiji Jingu Shrine is a large area for Tokyo, made up of compounds and an inner Tokyo city Forrest which is intertwined with walking paths.
 The Shrine is surrounded by a large forest of 100,000 trees, made up of over 365 different species that were donated from regions across Japan.
 Along the pathway to the entrance of the shrine, there are massive wooden torii gates, and colorful sake barrels that are stored in the middle of the approach to the shrine’s main complex.

 This is Tokyo’s most visited and popular shrine.
 Around New Year’s day, there are over three million visitors.
 This shrine is also very popular with couples having traditional Shinto weddings.
 This shrine compound and its surrounding areas have a very relaxing and peaceful atmosphere.
 Location: 1-1 Yoyogikamizonocho, Shibuya City, Tokyo Train Access: Harajuku Station, 5 min walk Google Maps